alexkng97/SeleniumPractice/README.md

 # Selenium Practice

-A little background refresher of Selenium and Cucumber in my spare time.
+A background refresher of Selenium and Cucumber in my spare time.

 Implementing POMs for the websites that will be tested.